systematic-magic/vendors/front_matter.rst

 	|	1.
 Deparment and/or division and/or lab and/or school etc.
 	|	2.
 Institution

 	| Note that there can be affiliations for non-academic institutions (such as companies).
-In such cases, "institution" part of affiliation text should contain just a company name.
+In such cases, affiliation text can contain just a company name.

 	.. image:: /_static/html_aff_text_non_academ.png
 		:alt: Affiliation Text Non-Academic